etherpixie/data_science_for_cyber_security/README.md

 The script then uses the monte_carlo_simulation function to generate a set of losses and plots these losses using the Matplotlib library.
 The script also generates a Loss Exceedance Curve which is a powerful tool for visualizing and understanding the risk of the cyber portfolio.

-This repository is intended to be a resource for anyone interested in understanding the basics of Monte Carlo simulations and how they can be applied to cyber risk analysis.
+This script is intended to be a resource for anyone interested in understanding the basics of Monte Carlo simulations and how they can be applied to cyber risk analysis.

+<H2>CREDIT CARD FRAUD WITH RANDOM FOREST</H2>
+The script is a demonstration of using a random forest classifier to detect credit card fraud, and comparing the performance of the model when trained on imbalanced data versus oversampled data.

+The evaluation metrics used are F1 score, recall, accuracy, and precision, which are calculated using the functions from the scikit-learn library as previously explained.

+The original data used for training the model has an imbalanced distribution, where the majority of the transactions are non-fraudulent.
+This can lead to a biased model, as it may have a high accuracy in predicting the majority class, but a low recall in detecting fraudulent transactions.

+To tackle the issue of imbalanced data, the data is oversampled using the Synthetic Minority Over-sampling Technique (SMOTE) method.
+SMOTE generates synthetic samples of the minority class to balance the class distribution.

+The code then trains the random forest classifier on both the original imbalanced data and the oversampled data, and the results are compared.
+The results show that the use of oversampled data leads to an improvement in the recall of fraudulent transactions, which is a crucial metric in credit card fraud detection.

-I am passionate about translating complex topics like Monte Carlo into approachable language and I hope this repository helps make this topic more accessible to a wider audience.
+I am passionate about translating complex topics into approachable language and I hope this repository helps make this topic more accessible to a wider audience.